The Legend, Bob Marley

 A Star on Hollywood Walk of Fame 2001

 Ranked No. 11 by Rolling Stone 100 Greatest Artist of All Time, 2001

 Song of the Millennium by BBC, “One Love”

 One of the Greatest Lyricists of all time by a BBC poll

 Inducted into the Grammy Hall of Fame “Catch A Fire” Reggae Album 2010

-Jamaica’s Reggae Month celebrations observed in February, was influenced by Bob’s music.
-In Timothy White’s book, Catch a Fire, Bob was viewed as the “most charismatic emissary of modern Pan-Africanism” David Burnett, Time magazine photographer, was quoted about Bob Marley, “…one of the most beloved and respected international artistes of our
+Reggae Month is celebrated in February and was highly influenced by Bob Marley’s music.
+In Timothy White’s book, Catch a Fire, Bob was viewed as the “most charismatic emissary of modern Pan-Africanism” David Burnett, Time magazine photographer, was quoted about Bob Marley, “…one of the most beloved and respected international artists of our

 time” He went on to say, “…Bob was happy to engage you.
 He was willing and giving…”